SAP-samples/teched2022-DA261/exercises/multi-environment/ex1/README.md

 ## Summary

-You now have an overview of the new multi-environment tooling and how it differs from the Cloud Foundry tooling.
+You now have an overview of the new multi-environment tooling and how it differs from the previous edition of the tooling.

 Back to - [DA261 - SAP HANA Cloud Database Administration and Development](../../../README.md)